rozhok/rozhkov.me/README.md

 # Deprecation notice

 This code is now deprecated.
-I didn't found how to meet my publishing requirements with static website generator so I moved to the self-host [Ghost](https://github.com/TryGhost/Ghost).
+I didn't found how to meet my publishing requirements with static website generator so I moved to the self-hosted [Ghost](https://github.com/TryGhost/Ghost).
 You still can use this site as some reference.

 <img src="https://www.rozhkov.me/favicon.ico" width="16px" height="16px" />